brickadia-community/omegga/doc/permissions.md

 1. Rejects unauthenticated requests (`UNAUTHORIZED`)
 2. Allows owners unconditionally
-3. Resolves the scope against the user's permissions + server defaults
+3. Resolves the scope against the user's permissions + role permissions + server defaults
 4. Rejects with `FORBIDDEN` if not granted

 Subscription endpoints (like `server.onStatus`, `chat.onMessage`) share the scope of their corresponding query endpoint rather than having separate scopes.

+Role management endpoints additionally enforce hierarchy checks via `checkRoleHierarchy`, which verifies the actor's highest role granting the required scope has an order strictly greater than the target role's order.

 ### Frontend

-On login, the session response includes `resolvedScopes` -- a flat `Record<string, boolean>` with every scope pre-resolved.
+On login, the session response includes `resolvedScopes` -- a flat `Record<string, boolean>` with every scope pre-resolved (including role and default permissions).
 The frontend stores this in a nanostore (`$resolvedScopes`).

 - `useHasScope(...scopes)` -- returns true if the user has all specified scopes
 - `useHasAnyScope(...scopes)` -- returns true if the user has any of the specified scopes
 - `useRequireScope(scope)` -- redirects to `/` if the user lacks the scope

+The permission and scope definitions are shared between frontend and backend via `@backend/scopes`.

 #### Sidenav Visibility